 - When logging in for the first time and after going through the welcome screen bumf, run the Software Updater.

 - Go through Settings to see if anything needs attention.

 - Most of my environment setup is handled by my Ansible gubbins, but there’s still a few steps that need doing manually afterwards:

-- Fix a bug in the Dash to Dock Gnome Shell extension where, starting with an empty dock, icons take ages to update by manually applying a fix available on GitHub to .
+- Fix a bug in the Dash to Dock Gnome Shell extension that causes icons to take ages to update when you start with an empty dock by manually applying a fix available on GitHub (to ).

 - In Firefox: install the 1Password extension, change the default search engine to DuckDuckGo, and hide all the junk from the new tab screen.
 I also sign in to my Firefox account to get my bookmarks and whatnot.

 - To handle Terraform secrets, find and copy over any existing GnuPG bits-and-pieces (as far as I can tell, all you need is pubring.gpg, secring.gpg, and trustdb.gpg).

 - Install JetBrains Toolbox and use it to install PhpStorm (see also: my PhpStorm notes).

 - Install Steam.

 - Set up Livepatch.